Water quality

 Note: these notifications do not include wastewater, recycled water and non-drinking supplies.

-In 2023-24, we continued to address the causes of preventable Type 1 notifications.
-Strategies used to achieve this include ongoing operational and capital improvements, incident management training, optimisation of our drinking water quality monitoring program and continuous improvement of our Drinking Water Quality Management System.
+In 2024-25, we continued to focus on reducing the causes of preventable Type 1 notifications through targeted strategies and system-wide improvements.
+This included ongoing operational and capital improvements to strengthen system resilience, enhanced incident management training, optimisation of our drinking water quality monitoring programs to improve early detection and response and continuous improvement of our Drinking Water Quality Management System.

-The Incident Response Index (IRI) drives and guides correct responses when a Priority Type 1 or Type 1 incident is detected.
+The Incident Response Index (IRI) guides correct responses when a Priority Type 1 or Type 1 incident is detected.
 The IRI is assessed against a number of criteria, with each component in the IRI designed to help manage water quality incidents.
-Criteria used in the IRI based on total reportable SA Health Priority Type 1 and Type 1 incident notifications are:

 * incident reported to relevant agencies by phone immediately (less than one hour)